citp/privacy-policy-historical/m/mi/mic/michaelkors.com.md

-> *The following text is extracted and transformed from the michaelkors.com privacy policy that was archived on 2016-03-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160324124140id_/http%3A//www.michaelkors.com/browse/common/staticContent.jsp%3FslotId%3D2200002) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the michaelkors.com privacy policy that was archived on 2016-11-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161118223522id_/http%3A//www.michaelkors.com/browse/common/staticContent.jsp%3FslotId%3D2200002) for the most accurate reproduction.*

 # Privacy Policy | Michael Kors

 ## Privacy Policy/Your Privacy Rights

-Last updated: February 29, 2016
+Last updated: October 24, 2016

 This Privacy Policy applies to information that each of Michael Kors (USA), Inc. and its parent, subsidiary and affiliate entities worldwide (individually referred to herein as the “Michael Kors”, “we,” “us” or “our”) collects about you: (i) in one of our stores or otherwise offline, (ii) through purchases you make from our catalog, or (iii) on or through michaelkors.com or destinationkors.com or michaelkors.ca (or any subdomain thereof), or one of our other websites, applications or other services from which you are accessing this Privacy Policy (each referred to herein as a “Site,” and collectively, the “Sites”).
 This Privacy Policy describes how we collect such information, how we use it and to whom and under what circumstances we may disclose it.
 The personal information we collect is stored and/or controlled by Michael Kors (USA), Inc. at 11 West 42nd St., New York, New York, 10036, USA and/or the relevant local corporate affiliate(s).